Brand Names: Epclusa

 How should I take sofosbuvir and velpatasvir (Epclusa)?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

-You should not stop using sofosbuvir and velpatasvir suddenly.
-Stopping suddenly could make your hepatitis C harder to treat with antiviral medicine.
+You should not stop using sofosbuvir and velpatasvir suddenly, or your hepatitis C could become harder to treat with antiviral medicine.

 Store this medicine in the original container at room temperature away from moisture and heat.